 In the run-up to the UN Security Council vote on the renewal of the MINURSO mandate at the end of April, we are asking our partners and supporters to work with us to contact members of the UNSC.

-Events of the last year have weakened Morocco’s political position, and give hope for progress towards ending the conflict:
+Events of the last two years have weakened Morocco’s political position, and give hope for progress towards ending the conflict:

 · Morocco re-joined the African Union, tacitly admitting that its boycott of the AU over the inclusion of Western Sahara has not worked.

-Help us to drive forward the achievements of this year.
+Help us to drive forward the achievements of the last two years.

 Please write to the President of the Security Council asking that your letter is circulated to all members.
 You can copy and paste (and adapt) the text below.
 A hard copy letter is best but if you do not have time please send an email to all members of the Security Council using the list of UN contacts.
-You can read the briefing for this year for further information: ‘Cracks opening in Morocco’s position on Western Sahara’.
+You can read the 2018 MINURSO Briefing for further information.

 (please adapt it if you can; it makes it much stronger)